HenriqueLBorges/kafka-streams-demo/README.md

 ## How to run
 **You Don't need to set any ENV variable**

+Create a new stack on the AWS CloudFormation service with the template on the aws folder.

+Connect to the instance created by the AWS CloudFormation via SSH.

 On the root folder:

     - Open a terminal window